rubencaro/bolt/README.md

 emails depending on whether the execution ended normally or any exception was raised.

+By now, tasks are always removed from db when done.

 Tasks are isolated on their own process, so they have freedom to do nasty things.
 They won't corrupt Bolt or the other tasks.
+They can require any gems allowed by the environment where Bolt is running.

+Also, everything in the mongo document must be JSON serializable, as it has to be passed through pipes when communicating between processes.
+Anything not serializable will not be available for the task, or for the notification emails.

 Fields on the mongo document and used by Bolt are: